winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 256\.
 The Buddha told Ānanda, “This is the way a noble king is interred.
 First, his body is bathed in fragrant water.
 He’s wrapped all around with fresh cotton.
 Next, he’s wrapped in 500 layers of cloth.
 His body is placed in a gold coffin and sesame oil is poured onto it.
 The gold coffin is lifted and placed in a second larger iron coffin.
 Sandalwood incense is next layered outside of that coffin.
 Firewood of many fragrances is piled on top of fine robes, and then he is cremated.
 When it’s done, his remains are placed in a shrine built at a crossroads.
 It’s exterior is hung with silks, and people from the country travel to see the Dharma king’s shrine.
 They think longingly about the correct teaching that benefited many people.
 {: #p256}

 257\. “Ānanda, when you inter me, first bathe my body in fragrant water and then wrap it all around with fresh cotton.
 Wrap it in 500 layers of cloth, place my body inside a gold coffin, and pour sesame oil on it.
 Lift the gold coffin and place it in a second larger iron coffin.
 Next, layer sandalwood incense on the outside of that coffin.
 Pile firewood of many fragrances on top of fine robes, and then cremate me.
 When it’s done, place my remains in a shrine built at a crossroads.
 Hang its exterior with silks, and have people from the country travel to see the Buddha’s shrine.
-They’ll think longingly about the Tathāgata, the Dharma king, and his awakened teaching.
+They’ll think longingly about the Tathāgata, the Dharma King, and his awakened teaching.
 While they’re alive, they will get merits and rewards, and they’ll be born up in heaven when they die.”
 {: #p257}

 258\.
 Thereupon, the Bhagavān restated this by speaking in verse: